-Creative collaboration and Innovation: In 2105 I took a leap of faith and transported myself to Berlin.
+Creative collaboration and innovation: In 2015 I took a leap of faith and transported myself to Berlin.
 I landed a job at Zalando – a leading online platform in Europe.
 I was brought into the company to help start a Tech Innovation Lab.
 In a small team environment, we developed and facilitated customized human-centered design workshops, established a maker culture, and launched the company's intrapreneurial program.
-A year and a half later, I switched to the Creative Department to lead and ideate creative projects that experiment with emerging technologies.
+A year and a half later, I switched to the Creative Department to lead and ideate creative projects that focused on experimenting with emerging technologies.
 Our first collaborative experiment with Google earned industry recognition and a Webby Award.

 Leadership by design: Innovation begins with people.
 All the design toolkits and methodologies around the world won't help much if the people lack the right attitude and mindset.
 The key is to first observe, understand your people's strength and potential, then create a psychologically safe environment to foster a culture of curiosity and experimentation.